hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/api-deprecation-guidance.html.md

 ## Indicating deprecation in headers

-For releases after January 2024, a deprecated endpoint is indicated with these response headers:
+For releases after January 2024, when an endpoint becomes deprecated it will return these response headers:

 | Name        | Meaning | Example value    |                                                                                                                                         |
 |-------------|---------|------------------|------------------------------------------------------------------------------------------------------------------------------|